 Geothermal measurements

-Geothermal measurements give information on the thermal properties of rocks, such as temperature gradient and heat flow density.
+Geothermal measurements provide information on the thermal properties of rock types and the distribution of heat at the site under investigation.